As an artist, I like to know what sells. My own favourite genres are landscapes (mostly semi-abstract) and abstract paintings.

-What are the most popular themes and subjects which sell art?
-Are these questions important to an artist?
+What are the most popular themes and subjects of art that sells?
+Which mediums and genres of art sell best?
+Are smaller paintings more sellable than larger ones?
+And should these questions be important to an artist?

-In this article I will try to make a stab at collating what has been written about popular subjects and themes for art that sells including the world of fine art prints.
+In this article, we'll explore the popular subjects and themes for art that sells, including sales in the world of fine art prints.

 - Traditional landscapes